Selecionar página

 The most common and effective seals used in modern undercarriage components are duo-cone seals.
 This type of seal consists of two identical, super-finished metal rings placed back-to-back, each with a rubber toric ring that presses it into a housing.
 One metal ring is stationary in the idler/sprocket housing, while the other rotates with the shaft.
 The two highly polished metal faces run against each other, creating a near-perfect seal.
 The rubber toric rings provide the axial pressure to keep the metal faces in contact and also absorb vibrations and shaft end-play.

 The effectiveness of this system depends on the precision of the metal faces (they must be lapped to a mirror finish) and the quality of the rubber toric rings, which must resist oil, heat, and compression set over many years.
 A failure of this seal allows lubricant to leak out and, more destructively, allows abrasive grit to enter the bearing cavity.
-Once inside, this grit mixes with the remaining lubricant to form a potent grinding compound that will quickly destroy the bearings and shaft, leading to seizure of the component.
+Uma vez dentro, this grit mixes with the remaining lubricant to form a potent grinding compound that will quickly destroy the bearings and shaft, leading to seizure of the component.
 When evaluating heavy-duty engineering machinery parts, paying attention to the description of the sealing system is a wise move.
 A supplier that highlights their use of high-quality, precision duo-cone seals understands what it takes to make a component last in the real world.

 You can source the most technologically advanced, robustly manufactured sprocket in the world, but if it does not fit your machine's final drive or mesh correctly with your track chain, it is effectively worthless.
 Ensuring proper compatibility and fitment is a foundational step that must be taken with care and precision.
 This process involves navigating the world of OEM and aftermarket parts, understanding the importance of physical measurements, and using part numbers as a map to find the correct component for your specific machine.